 The alluring architecture, up-and-coming culinary scene and the progressive art districts, earned Savannah the title of “Second Best City in the South” in 2017 by Southern Living.

-“Like a time capsule of historic architecture and city planning, Savannah’s old-school exterior belies its status as a progressive art, design, and culinary hub,” the article said.
+The article said Savannah was “Like a time capsule of historic architecture and city planning.
+Savannah’s old-school exterior belies its status as a progressive art, design, and culinary hub.”

-Though Savannah didn’t beat out her sister city, Charleston, for the number one spot, she did come ahead of New Orleans, Nashville, Asheville, Atlanta, Austin and Birmingham.
-With the Savannah College of Art and Design expanding art scene, Savannah’s growth is all encompassing, from the transformation happening within the hotel industry and expansion of the ever evolving eateries and shopping scene.
+Unfortunately, Savannah didn’t beat out her sister city, Charleston, for the number one spot.
+But, she did come ahead of New Orleans, Nashville, Asheville, Atlanta, Austin and Birmingham.
+With the Savannah College of Art and Design expanding art scene, Savannah’s growth is all encompassing.
+From the boom of the hotel industry and expansion of eateries and the shopping scene, Savannah continues to grow.

-Just stroll around town, see the multifarious murals and incredible art installations, not to mention the many museums which house Savannah’s history, the enchanting inns that offer southern hospitality at its finest and the many areas to enjoy outdoor dining, and it should come as no surprise that Savannah’s at the top of the list.
+Stroll around town and you’ll see murals, incredible art installations and the many museums which house Savannah’s history.
+With our fine enchanting inns and world-class restaurants, it should come as no surprise that Savannah’s at the top.

-With so much to boast, it wasn’t just the city itself that received accolades from Southern Living; its ravenous restaurants, serene and sophisticated shops and all-star accommodations were also among “The South’s Best.”
+With so much to boast, it wasn’t just the city itself that received accolades from Southern Living.
+Its restaurants, serene and sophisticated shops and all-star accommodations were also among “The South’s Best.”

 Just a short drive away, Tybee Island, also known as Savannah’s Beach, took the number 10 spot for The South’s Best Islands, while 85 miles away, the Golden Isles’ St. Simons Island earned the number two spot.